Using this simple semi quaver grouping to develop your feet in double kick patterns.

-We'll start off with the pattern the feet will play through all basic groove exrecises on this page and as I said above, this is just a straight 'e + a' rhythm played over the two feet.
+We'll start off with the pattern the feet will play through all basic groove exrecises on this page and as I said above, this is just a straight '1e a' rhythm played over the two feet.
 In this first piece of notation I have included rests to highlight how this really is just a straight set of sixteenths with a break put in by using rests on the 'e' counts.

 At this point you should make sure you can play the rhythm over several bars at a fairly high tempo, 140bpm plus would be ideal.
 Next, let's add in some right hands.
 In the notation below the rhythm is shown with a crotchet right hand on the left and a quaver right hand on the right.
 In both of these examples the right hand falls inline with a right foot.